 We are committed to ensuring the Mid-Suffolk Light Railway is as accessible as possible to all visitors.
 If you have any queries, or need assistance, please ask a member of staff, they will be happy to help you.

-Trains run each day from 11am through to 4pm approximately every 30 minutes.
+Trains run on our programmed open days from 11am through to 3.15pm approximately every 30 minutes.

 Travelling to the Mid-Suffolk Light Railway